| This

 Because much of the food and supplies listed on the last page of this

-guide may quickly become unavailable, you need to assign someone NOW to
+guide may quickly become unavailable, you need to assign someone NOW

-to preserve your cash.
+possible, to preserve your cash.

 #4 - WATER